priyaghadge99/Experiment/Notes/notes-JAVA.md

  What is hashmap?
 ---
  HashMap is a part of java.util package.
- 1. HashMap extends an abstract class AbstractMap which also provides an incomplete implementation of Map interface.
+ - 1. HashMap extends an abstract class AbstractMap which also provides an incomplete implementation of Map interface.
- 2.It also implements Cloneable and Serializable interface.
+ - 2. It also implements Cloneable and Serializable interface.
  K and V in the above definition represent Key and Value respectively. to access a value one must know its key.
  HashMap is known as HashMap because it uses a technique called Hashing.